dquick15/Player-Archetype-and-Team-Success-Analysis/README.md

     * *Insight:* A higher number of 'Interior Force' players shows the strongest negative correlation with team winning percentage, suggesting that teams heavily reliant on this archetype may struggle.

 * **Top Performing Teams' Archetype Composition**:
+    * Image of Top 5 teams included in the repository.

 * **Visualizations**:
     * Box plots show how win percentages vary with the count of each archetype